-This project will construct a home that will house 50 orphaned children in Mpigi, Uganda and 2 carers.
-The home will include sleeping rooms, a kitchen, a clean water source, and a small farm and vegetable patch.
+This project is constructing a home that will house 50 orphaned children in Mpigi, Uganda and 2 carers.
+The home includes sleeping rooms, a kitchen, a clean water source, and a small farm and vegetable patch.
 The water source we are building will also benefit the surrounding community which consists of 500 people.
 We are employing local people in the community to assist in building, as well as volunteer assistance.
 Mountains of Hope also supports all the children through formal education.

 In Uganda, there are an estimated 10,000 children who do not have a home, and are known as "street children".
 There are thousands more that have homes but do not attend school due to neglect or abuse.
 Mountains of Hope previously owned a home for 20 orphans, but the government forced the children to move out without offering compensation.
 As an organization, we were forced to move our location and start from the beginning with a new home.

 Building a new house on the two acres of land owned by the orphanage will stop the need to pay ongoing rent.
 Any future funds raised can then go directly towards offering the children a real home with regular meals and schooling.
 The orphanage's additional land will be made into a vegetable patch & small farm.
 This will mean the home will be self-sustaining and be used in practical lessons for the children, so they learn how they can look after themselves, once they leave home.

 A new orphanage within the community will offer opportunities for micro-businesses such as chicken farming and egg production, to grow.
 Once these businesses are profitable, more cost-effective and efficient feeding systems will be bought, to optimize land use and capacity.
 The project will also provide clean drinking water to the entire community meaning that there will be fewer water related illnesses

-Total Funding Received to Date: $4,200
+Total Funding Received to Date: $9,444

-Remaining Goal to be Funded: $17,800
+Remaining Goal to be Funded: $9,556

-Total Funding Goal: $22,000
+Total Funding Goal: $19,000